This Is Fats Domino!

 This Is Fats Domino! is the third album by R&B pianist and vocalist Fats Domino.
 The album was released by Imperial Records in December 1956.

 Release history

-The album was released on Imperial Records, catalog #LP-9028, in December 1956.
+The album was released on Imperial Records, catalog LP-9028, in December 1956.

-The album was reissued in 1969 as stereo (in fact "Electronically re-recorded to simulate stereo", as printed on cover) by Liberty Records, the new owner of Imperial Records, with catalog# LP-12389.
+The album was reissued in 1969 as stereo ("electronically re-recorded to simulate stereo", as printed on cover) by Liberty Records, the new owner of Imperial Records, with catalog LP-12389.

 Reception

 The album is included in the reference book 1001 Albums You Must Hear Before You Die.
 The album sold more than 50,000 copies by February 1957.

 Track listing

 Except where otherwise noted, all songs by Dave Bartholomew and Fats Domino.